Grease Trap Installation in Denver

 How much does installing a grease trap in Denver cost?

-It is difficult to provide a fixed amount regarding this question primarily because different factors affect the cost of installation.
+It is difficult to provide a fixed amount regarding this question primarily because different factors affect installation costs.
 Different restaurants have distinct layouts that can make installation either smooth or challenging.
-If the restaurant parking lot allows the grease interceptor to be installed next to the establishment, a good amount of money is saved on plumbing and installation.
-On the other hand, if the restaurant doesn’t have enough space, the installation process will be more complicated and quite costly.
+If the restaurant parking lot allows the grease interceptor to be installed next to the establishment, you will save money on plumbing and installation.
+On the other hand, if there is not enough space, the installation process will be more complicated and costly.

-On average, the cost of grease trap installation is in the $2,500 range or more, while grease trap interceptor installation can cost from $15,000 or more.
+On average, the cost of grease trap installation is in the $2,500 range or more.
+In contrast, grease trap interceptor installation can cost from $15,000 or more.

 Before you decide to have a grease trap or interceptor installed, keep these figures in mind.
 This will ensure the process runs smoothly.
 For large commercial kitchens, you have no option but to establish a grease interceptor in compliance with local laws.
-Smaller kitchens, however, such as cafes and diners, may pass the requirements for grease trap installation.
+However, smaller kitchens such as cafes and diners, may pass the requirements for grease trap installation.

 Ok, so what do I do now?